 Necessity - the Mother of Invention

-One day, in September of 1992, the two were out playing golf, when Alsop was attracted to a female foursome on the opposite fairway.
+One day, in September of 1992, the two were out playing golf, when Alsop began to notice a few women on the opposite fairway.
 And then the idea struck him: why not start a singles club for people who play golf?

 They talked with a number of courses and put some time into developing some ideas about the club.
 A number of signs were placed around town advertising an organizational meeting.
 A few weeks later, Tom and David, and four other golfers, gathered in a restaurant in Charlotte, North Carolina and officially formed the Charlotte Singles Golf Association.
 Within two years, the membership had grown to 175 members.
 Tom Alsop served for two years as its first president and David Dalton found Ms. Right and headed off into the sunset.

-Drawing from this success, Alsop formed ASGA in 1996 and began a national publicity campaign to let people know that there were alternatives to bars and nightclubs.
+Drawing from this success, Alsop formed the national organization, the American Singles Golf Association, or ASGA, in 1996 and began a national publicity campaign to let people know that there were alternatives to bars and nightclubs.

 In a matter of 24 months, 4000+ people had called in to inquire about forming or joining a local chapter.
-By April, 1998, the organization’s two-year anniversary, nineteen chapters had been set-up throughout the United States.
-By the year 2010, over 25,000 had joined in over 70 chapters.
+By April, 1998, nineteen chapters had been set-up throughout the United States.
+By the end of 2020, over 40,000 had joined in over 70 cities.

 People who join comment "why didn’t someone think of this earlier!" or "this is exactly the type of club I’m looking for . . . nice people in an unintimidating environment."

-The interesting benefit members realize after spending some time with their local chapter is the enjoyment they realize from all members of their local club, not only those of the opposite sex.
+The interesting benefit members realize after spending some money and time with their local chapter is the enjoyment they receive from all members of their local club, not only those of the opposite sex.
 Many people join just to play more golf, many join to gain more friends.
-For those seeking a "permanent" golf partner, the best advice we can give is - - - be patient.
-Good things come to those who wait!
+For those seeking a "permanent" golf partner, the best advice we can give is - - - be patient. good things come to those who wait!